 The second paper [2] titled The Percentage Cube by Yiqun Zhang, Carlos Ordonez, Javier García-García, Ladjel Bellatreche and Humberto Carrillo revisits data cube definition and implementation to show the relationship between measures aggregated at different grouping levels.
 The authors define a Percentage Cube that, contrarily to the classical data cube containing aggregations along possible aggregation dimensions, adds percentage information as measures relating other measures with aggregated totals along different possible combinations.
-They address specifically the generation of the percentage cube, which consists of the pre-calculation of a set of cuboids that include the percentage measures.
+They show efficient methods to build the percentage cube, which consists of the pre-calculation of a set of cuboids that include the percentage measures.
 They characterize the difficulty of this problem as doubly exponential in the number of dimensions.
 They introduce minimal SQL syntax extensions to compute percentage queries and to materialize the percentage cube.
 They investigate two different alternatives for the computation of the percentage cube, namely OLAP functions and GROUP-BY using standard aggregate functions.
 They optimize the computation by extending previous pruning techniques coming from the evaluation of iceberg queries.
 They use the classical TPC-H Benchmark to evaluate the approaches, comparing the alternatives and concluding that the GROUP-BY method is the most appropriate one.

 The third paper [3] titled MapReduce Performance Models for Hadoop 2.x by Daria Glushkova, Petar Jovanovic and Alberto Abello is a database processing paper that proposes a cost model for the processing of map-reduce queries in the architecture introduced by Hadoop 2.x.
-As this second version of Hadoop decouples the programming model from the resource management infrastructure, resources are dynamically allocated, making the cost models relying on a static resource allocation as in Hadoop 1.x no more applicable.
-The authors then identify the factors that potentially affect the cost of a job execution in Hadoop 2.x, and define a performance model accordingly, by extending the performance model for MapReduce workloads proposed for Hadoop 1.x.
-The new performance modeling is oriented to capture the scheduling tree of the tasks, i.e., the precedence of different tasks of MapReduce jobs as well as the synchronization delays due to shared resources, giving less attention to the determination of the actual cost of each task.
+As this second version of Hadoop decouples the programming model from the resource management infrastructure, resources are dynamically allocated, making the cost models relying on a static resource allocation as in Hadoop 1.x no longer applicable.
+The authors then identify the factors that potentially affect the cost of job execution in Hadoop 2.x, and define a performance model accordingly, by extending the performance model for MapReduce workloads proposed for Hadoop 1.x.
+The new performance model is oriented to capture the scheduling tree of the tasks, i.e., the precedence of different tasks of MapReduce jobs as well as the synchronization delays due to shared resources, giving less attention to the determination of the actual cost of each task.
 The model of performance is implemented and its theoretical complexity is given.
 The model is empirically tested on two classical types of jobs, Wordcount and Sort, showing an accurate estimation of these job costs.